Spring Term 2021

 Learning resources have been sent out to pupils in Enfys this week to support learning at home.
 The type of activities will be familiar to each pupil and related to our current topic cute and cuddly.
+This week our focus is on 'Happiness'.
 There is no pressure to complete these activities, they are just an extension of what is already on our class page.
 Please do not hesitate to contact team Enfys if you have any questions about any of the activities online or sent home this week.

 Team Enfys just want to say how proud we are of all our lovely pupils in Enfys this term!
 They have worked so hard and continue to cope really well with the current school restrictions.

 Our topic has been celebrations and we have enjoyed experiencing learning activities related to Remembrance Day, Bonfire Night, Diwali and Christmas.

 We also produced our class Christmas concert 'The Nativity', which we hope you have enjoyed watching.

 Below we have attached a slideshow of class photos to show you what we have been doing in class.
 We hope you enjoy!

 We would like to take the opportunity to wish you all a very Merry Christmas and a Happy New Year!

 Jemma, Gemma, Vicky & Shanay x

 We hope you all had a lovely Half Term holiday and we look forward to seeing all the children back in class this week!

 This week our learning will focus on Remembrance Day.
 We will be focusing on the importance of the day and being thankful to all the people who keep us safe.